 - Cost: Between ¥1,000 – ¥1,500 (including fries and a drink)

-- Tips: Look under the burger you order; there’s a logo on the bun!
+- Tips: Look under the burger you order; the bun has a logo!

 Soak Up Some Art at Miyagi Museum of Art